GNOME/gtk/docs/reference/gtk/section-accessibility.md

 ## The standard accessibility interface

-The #GtkAccessible interface provides the accessibility information about an application's user interface elements.
+The `GtkAccessible` interface provides the accessibility information about an application's user interface elements.
 Assistive technology (AT) applications, like Orca, convey this information to users with disabilities, or reduced abilities, to help them use the application.

 Standard GTK controls implement the #GtkAccessible interface and are thus accessible to ATs by default.
-This means that if you use GTK controls such as #GtkButton, #GtkEntry, or #GtkListView, you only need to supply application-specific details when the defaults values are incomplete.
-You can do this by setting the appropriate properties in your #GtkBuilder template and UI definition files, or by setting the properties defined by the #GtkAccessible interface.
+This means that if you use GTK controls such as `GtkButton`, `GtkEntry`, or `GtkListView`, you only need to supply application-specific details when the defaults values are incomplete.
+You can do this by setting the appropriate properties in your `GtkBuilder` template and UI definition files, or by setting the properties defined by the `GtkAccessible` interface.

-If you are implementing your own #GtkWidget derived type, you will need to set the #GtkAccessible properties yourself, and provide an implementation of the #GtkAccessible virtual functions.
+If you are implementing your own `GtkWidget` derived type, you will need to set the `GtkAccessible` properties yourself, and provide an implementation of the `GtkAccessible` virtual functions.

 ## Accessible roles and attributes